CFDETrainingCenter/integrating-multi-omics/README.md

 # CFDE Lung Transcriptomics Course

-A five-module course in lung transcriptomics built on Common Fund Data Ecosystem resources.
-You discover datasets through CFDE surfaces, download them from the DCC portals, and carry one analysis from raw nuclei through quality control, cross-donor integration, differential expression and pathway enrichment, paired multiome interpretation, and a cross-ecosystem contrast comparison.
+This is a five-module course in lung transcriptomics built on Common Fund Data Ecosystem (CFDE) resources.
+You will discover datasets through CFDE surfaces, download them from DCC portals, and carry one analysis from raw nuclei through quality control, cross-donor integration, differential expression and pathway enrichment, paired multiome interpretation, and a cross-ecosystem contrast comparison.

 Primary omics files are **not** included and are not redistributed.
 The folders they belong in are already named and empty; you download into them.
 Module 0 sets up the environment and Module 1